Please Note: Once you press play it will take a few seconds for the episode to start playing.

 While acting as a production assistant, Burns took his craft seriously.
 In his free time, he started working on his own films.
 The first one was called “Brandy”, which was a 45-minute long film that was shown in 1992 at the Independent Feature Film Market.
 It was received warmly by critics and its production value was esteemed.
 This opened the door for more work from the young director.
 Almost immediately after “Brandy” and its release, he moved to a new project called The Brothers McMullen.

-The Film that would change everything
+The film that would change everything

 The Brothers McMullen was a film that Ed Burns wrote, directed and starred in.
 It was an ambitious task, but he already was familiar with the content—an Irish-Catholic working family struggling with relationships, love, and self-awareness.
 As an ode to his upbringing, Burns explored the lives of the three McMullen brothers as they stumbled their ways through their collective lives.
 What made the production so unique though was the way it was brought about.

 Burns wrote the film and directed it.
 He was limited to his production assistant income and set aside about $30,000 for the entire film’s budget.
 Of course, this was virtually unheard of, but determination and vision drove the young director to carry on with his dream.
 He also had to find creative ways of making his film work.
-He filmed it in his own house in Long Island.
+He filmed it in his own house on Long Island.
 He used his then-girlfriend Maxine Bahns as his leading lady.
 Other actors were located via ads in newspapers promising no cash compensation but “lunch” would be provided daily.
 Though he had the goal of creating a successful film, he was still working throughout the weeks so filming happened only on the weekends.
 In total, it took 8 months to complete filming.

 When the film was done, Burns was still working at Entertainment Tonight.
 One high-profile guest was Robert Redford.
 Burns approached Redford with a copy of The Brothers McMullen and asked him to watch it.
 Redford did and was so impressed with what he saw that he contacted Burns and asked if he could include the film at the famed “Sundance Film Festival”.
-The showing brought Burns an additional $200,000 in funding to do some post-production cleanup and to create a soundtrack for the film.
+The showing brought Burns an additional $200,000 in funding to do some post-production clean up and to create a soundtrack for the film.

 Upon release, The Brothers McMullen brought in over $10-million in the US alone.
 At the time, this was enough to make it one of the biggest independent films of the day.
 For just $30,000 it turned around and created not just a well-received film, but a new director who garnered much respect due to his initial release.
 In the end, the film walked away with the 1995 “Sundance Film Festival” Grand Jury Prize, the “Independent Spirit Award” Best First Feature and the “Deauville Film Festival” Jury Special Prize for Edward Burns.